leafybear/decodot/README.md

 	export DOTDIR=/home/amy/dots

 Then run `decodot` from the bin directory inside DOTDIR.
 You can create links to any, some, or ALL of the included app configs.
+You need to invoke python3 specifically for the scripts to run correctly.
+YMMV.

 For example, to link all of the folders.

-	./dots/bin/decodot l ALL
+	python3 decodot.py l ALL

 To link just zsh and vim:

-	./dots/bin/decodot l zsh vim
+	python3 decodot.py l zsh vim

 To remove all the links:

-	./dots/bin/decodot r ALL
+	python3 decodot.py r ALL

-There are two scripts inside to tailor linking for mac or linux (macDots.sh and linuxDots.sh).
+There are two scripts inside `bin` to tailor linking for mac or linux (macDots.sh and linuxDots.sh).
 I don't have the same dot files on each system so I needed a quick way to pick just mac/linux configs.

 ### DECOTHEME
-Some of the config files in this project are linked to the colors/ directory for color values.
+Some of the config files (polybar, bspwm, kitty, rofi, nvim) in my dot files are linked to the deco-themes/ directory for color values.

 Run _decotheme_ to switch theme to one of the themes in the folder.

-	decotheme day
+	python3 decotheme.py day

 To set the theme and use the included wallpaper:

-	decotheme w day
+	python3 decotheme.py w day

 Current themes:
 * day
 * night
 * neonGods

-## What's Included
-1. Decodot and Decotheme scripts
-2. Configuration files for:
-	* shells
-	    - zsh
-	* x
-	    - xresources and colors theming
-	    - urxvt
-	    - bspwm
-	    - sxhkd
-	    - picom
-	    - polybar
-	    - rofi
-	    - dunst
-	* cli apps
-	    - ranger
-	    - tmux
-	    - vim

 ## Changes

+Update 2022.03.06
+Long overdue clean-up of polybar and dot folder organisation.

 Update 2020.11.21
 Many config changes to suit the display/desktop combo I'm using.
 Also updated the folder structure for decotheme to be simpler to understand and use.
 I'm using these configs on 3 systems right now, and they translate really well to multiple places.